CFerndp/isdi_tech_test/README.md

 ## Description
 This repo follows the monorepo structure.
 It contains the following packages:

-*  frontend: React app based on VITE
+*  frontend: React index based on VITE
-*  backend: NodeJS app based on Mongo + Express, using [this boilerplate](https://github.com/sunnysidelabs/mongoose-express-ts)
+*  backend: NodeJS index based on Mongo + Express, using [this boilerplate](https://github.com/sunnysidelabs/mongoose-express-ts)